jparadasb/charms/README.md

 ### Revelio Charm flags

 * --force [By default, the command will skip the generated decrypted files.
-To regenerate it use this fla]
+To regenerate it use this flag]
+* --paterm [the pattern of the secrets files to encrypt. default: *.env]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>